The Mental Capacity Act helps people aged 16 years and over who lack mental capacity, and those who take decisions on their behalf.

 - who can take decisions

-It affects anyone who has contact with people who lack capacity, for example, due to a learning disability, stroke, illness, mental disorder, effects of drugs or alcohol or head injury, and also enables people to plan for a time when they may lose capacity.
+It affects anyone who has contact with people who lack mental capacity, for example, due to a learning disability, stroke, illness, mental disorder, the effects of drugs or alcohol or head injury; it also enables people to plan for a time when they may lose capacity in future.

 For more information see our Mental Capacity leaflet.

 Statutory principles of the Mental Capacity Act (MCA)

 The MCA is underpinned by five statutory principles: